SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/install-mailbox-role.md

 ## Install Exchange Server 2016

-1. Use the information in [Updates for Exchange 2016](../../new-features/updated-features.md) to download the latest version of Exchange 2016 on the computer where you want to install Exchange.
+1. Use the information in [Updates for Exchange 2016](../../new-features/updates.md) to download the latest version of Exchange 2016 on the computer where you want to install Exchange.

 2. In File Explorer, right-click on the Exchange ISO image file that you downloaded, and then select **Mount**.
 In the resulting virtual DVD drive that appears, start Exchange 2016 Setup by double-clicking  `Setup.exe`.

 3. The Exchange Server 2016 Setup wizard opens.
 On the **Check for Updates?** page, choose one of the following options, and then click **Next** to continue:

-  - **Connect to the Internet and check for updates** We recommend this option, which searches for updates to the version of Exchange 2016 that you're installing (it doesn't detect newer Exchange 2016 Cumulative Updates).
+  - **Connect to the Internet and check for updates**: We recommend this option, which searches for updates to the version of Exchange 2016 that you're installing (it doesn't detect newer Exchange 2016 Cumulative Updates).
 This option takes you to the **Downloading Updates** page that searches for updates.
 Click **Next** to continue.

   - **Don't check for updates right now**